Guest Post Written by Debby Bruck, CHom

 Boenninghausen provides the mental picture of one in need of homeopathic zinc.
-Moroseness especially in evening.
+Moroseness especially in the evening.
 Very sensitive to noise.
 Easily frightened, and long continued trembling after every emotion.
 The inclination to vehemence which greatly affects him.
 Extraordinarily changeable mood, in the morning buoyant, and in evening sad.

 And generalities include tearing rheumatic pains.
 Worse from physical exertion or when becoming heated.
 Violent throbbing throughout the body, and jerks at night.
 Painful soreness both within and externally on the body.
 Spasms from fright.
 The location of pain appears between the skin and underlying tissue.
 Like Nux-v and Chamomilla, worse for wine, which intensifies symptoms, especially the keynote of restlessness at night.